AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 Databases like DynamoDB prevent this inefficiency by handling pagination differently.
 You can page through a pre-sorted table by selecting a partition and optionally a range within the sort key.
 After DynamoDB has returned a page of results and there are more to follow, it provides you with `LastEvaluatedKey` which you can pass to the next iteration of the query as `ExclusiveStartKey` in order to get the next page.

 Random access to page n is not possible unless you know the keys that coincide with a page break.
 You've got to fetch the pages in order.
 Users cannot jump to page 292 or only show the last page.
-This is entirely acceptable in many cases as modern user interfaces often provide _infinite scrolling_ or _show next 20_.
+This is entirely acceptable in many cases as modern user interfaces often provide _infinite scrolling_ or a _show next 20_ link.

 As the `ExclusiveStartKey` is embedded into a URL, this means that this _next link_ is not stable.
 If the table changes, the link to retrieve page `2` changes.
 If the results are scanned in reverse (for instance, most recent first) the next link will change every time a new record is added.
 This generates a lot of URLs, which, although I am not an expert, can [hinder SEO efforts](https://www.portent.com/blog/seo/pagination-tunnels-experiment-click-depth.htm) on public sites where effective indexing is important.